sprite

 drizzle

-drizzle is a dynamic interpreted programming language with a syntax similar to Python.
+drizzle is a dynamically interpreted programming language with a syntax similar to Python.

 class Point: